- City Departments

-- Contact Mary at 651-764-3242 to obtain a sample kit.
-The kit contains sample container, instructions, and required paperwork.
+- Call 651-385-5143 to obtain a sample kit.
+The kit contains a sample container, instructions, and required paperwork.

-- Sample collection must be done on Monday - prior to collecting your sample, contact Mary to arrange a drop off time.
+- Sample collection must be done on Monday - prior to collecting your sample, contact us to arrange a drop-off time.

-- Collect sample following all instructions identified in the sample kit, and any additional instructions given by Mary.
+- Collect sample following all instructions identified in the sample kit, and any additional instructions provided.

-- Deliver the sample to the City Lab located at 1020 East Fifth Street as arranged with Mary.
+- Deliver the sample to the City Lab located at 1020 East Fifth Street as arranged with us.